OpenSourceEconomics/econ-project-templates/docs/src/r_organisation.rst

         * *model_specs* contains `JSON <http://www.json.org/>`_ files with model specifications.
 The choice of JSON is motivated by the attempt to be language-agnostic: JSON is quite expressive and there are parsers for nearly all languages (for Stata there is a converter in *root/src/model_specs/task_models.py* file of the Stata version of the template)
         * *library* provides code that may be used by different steps of the analysis.
 Little code snippets for input / output or stuff that is not directly related to the model would go here.
 The distinction from the *model_code* directory is a bit arbitrary, but I have found it useful in the past.

-    .. comment: JSON files: the ones already there are enough?
+    .. comment:: JSON files: the ones already there are enough?
 Do I need to set up more JSON files, are they a neccessity?
 As an example of how things look further down in the hierarchy, consider the *analysis* step:

 .. figure:: ../bld/example/r/project_hierarchies_analysis.png
    :width: 30em
-.. comment: What is init.py?
+.. comment:: What is init.py?
 Do I need to know?
 The same function (`task_estimate`) is run twice for the models `baseline` and `rmconj`.
 All specification of files is done in pytask.
-.. comment: specification of files?
+.. comment:: specification of files?
 It is imperative that you do all the task handling inside the `task_xxx.py`-scripts, using the `pathlib <https://realpython.com/python-pathlib/>`_ library.
 This ensures that your project can be used on different machines and it minimises the potential for cross-platform errors.
-.. comment: How do i use pathlib?
+.. comment:: How do i use pathlib?
 For running scripts in languages other than Python, pass all required files (inputs, log files, outputs) as arguments to the `@pytask.mark.[x]`-decorator.
 You can then read them in.
 Check this R template for examples.

 For running Python source code from pytask, simply include `depends_on` and `produces` as inputs to your function.